 - 151. The content of the assessment has been reviewed following equality relevant feedback from the general consultation on the preferred strategy and feedback from the equality impact assessment specific questions in the consultation questionnaire.
 The consultation list for the general consultation includes equality organisations and relevant equality related feedback from other organisations, groups and individuals were considered and captured within this assessment. - 152.
+The content of the assessment has been reviewed following equality relevant feedback from the general consultation on the Deposit plan and Officer responses. - 152.
 Actions identified will also be monitored to ensure that they are completed within timescales required.